thorbenw/github-release-packager/README.md

 ### About versions
 The package version is automatically set to the same version as the wrapped project.

 If the wrapped project doesn't use versioning compatible to [Semantic Versioning 2.0.0](https://semver.org/) (which is necessary to use in npm packages), it's version is converted accordingly.

 The default conversion provided by the default plugin (see below) can convert any arbitrate text into a valid version expression, it cannot guarantee precedence will work as expected.
 If the target project is using a versioning approach that can guarantee correct precedence processing, but isn't supported by the default implementation (e.g. digit 'importance' in right-to-left order or the like), you can implement a plugin that will handle the specific format.

+To enable publishing more than one wrapper packages for a single version of the wrapped project (in case something went wrong during build due to changes in the source package or other, probably inadequately tested updates), a suffix can be specified in the `versionSuffix` property of the `grp` object in the package file in order to re-publish a wrapper package for the same project version with a unique version.
+A specified suffix will be appended to the converted (semver compatible) version, separated by a dot.
+Make sure you specify a suffix which takes precedence over an already published wrapper version (e.g. simply specify `"1"`)!

 ### About executables
 The downloaded binaries can differ depending on arbitrate conditions (in the